oracle-livelabs/oci/terraform-infrastructure/network/network.md

 ![picture16](images/lblisten.png)

 7. In the terraform.tfvars file, navigate to the backendset\_params data structure.
-Within the backendset\_params you will see that there is an oci-lb-backendset data block that defines a Backendset for the Load Balancer.
+Within the backendset\_params you will see that there is an oci-lb-backendset data block that defines a Backend set for the Load Balancer.

 8. Copy the variable strings below and paste it into the oci-lb-backendset data block.